Cyrus67/StardriveModEditor/StardriveModEditor/Models/ModelReadme.txt

 There are a couple attributes that are important to ensure proper XML serialization!
 [XmlIgnore] will ignore the property during serialization both ways.
-[CustomXMLIgnore] will ignore the property if it is not changed from the default (more later) [CustomDefaultValue] will change the default value of the property for serialization purposes.
+[CustomXMLIgnore] will ignore the property if it is not changed from the default (more later) [CustomDefaultValue(value)] will change the default value of the property for serialization purposes.
 [XmlElement("ElementName")] will change the serialized tag name.
 [XmlRoot("RootName")] will set the root name different from class name.